cengc13/nft-copt-NP-structures/README.md

-# The phase stability of large-size nanoparticle alloy catalysts at ab initio quality using a nearsighted force-training approach
+# Phase stability of large-size nanoparticle alloy catalysts at ab initio quality using a nearsighted force-training approach

 Cheng Zeng, Sushree Jagriti Sahoo, Andrew J. Medford, Andrew A. Peterson

-A challenge of understanding the thermodynamic stability of Co-Pt nanoparticles is to find an appropriate inter-atomic potential.
-Using a nearsighted force-training approach, we build a robust ensemble neural network (NN) potential for Co-Pt nanoparticles.
-The resulting NN ensemble model shows good accuracy and transferability in describing the relative energetics for Co-Pt nanoparticles with various shapes, sizes and Co compositions.
-We employ the NN potential to construct the energy convex hulls for the fcc(100), fcc(111) and a 147-atom icosahedron.
-It is found that the fcc(100) surface is more likely to form a L1_0 ordered structure than the fcc(111) surface.
+Co–Pt
+alloyed catalyst particles are integral to commercial fuel cells, and alloyed nanoparticles are important in many applications.
+Such systems are prohibitive to fully characterize with electronic structure calculations due to their relatively large sizes of hundreds to thousands of atoms per simulation, the huge configurational space, and the added expense of spin-polarized calculations.
+Machine-learned potentials offer a scalable solution; however, such potentials are reliable only if representative training data can be employed, which typically also requires large electronic structure calculations.
+Here, we use the nearsighted-force training approach that allows us to make high-fidelity machine-learned predictions on large nanoparticles with >5000 atoms using only small and systematically generated training structures ranging from 38 to 168 atoms.
+The resulting ensemble model shows good accuracy and transferability in describing the relative energetics for Co–Pt nanoparticles with various shapes, sizes, and Co compositions.
+It is found that the fcc(100) surface is more likely to form an L10 ordered structure than the fcc(111) surface.
-The energy convex hull of the icosahedron is in quantitative agreement with the one constructed by brute-force first-principles calculations.
+The energy convex hull of a 147-atomthe icosahedron shows that the most stable particles have Pt-rich skins and Co-rich underlayers and is in quantitative agreement with one constructed by brute-force first-principles calculations.
-We then apply the NN model to investigate the crossover among  structure motifs of Pt and Co-Pt nanoparticles.
-Based on an empirical model, Pt truncated octahedron is the most stable shape due to its low surface and bulk energy, and a crossover between cuboctahedron and icosahedron exists at a size of 538 atoms because of the interplay of surface and bulk contribution.
+Although the truncated octahedron is the most stable shape across all studied sizes of Pt nanoparticles, a crossover to the icosahedron exists for CoPt nanoparticle alloys due to a large downshift of surface energy for CoPt nanoparticle alloys.
-A revised model is introduced to describe the role of Co alloying in the crossover for Co-Pt nanoparticles.
-A crossover between icosahedron and truncated octahedron shows up, which is associated with the larger downshift of surface energy in Co-Pt icosahedron.
-The larger downshift can be attributed to the strain release on the icosahedron surface due to Co alloying.
-Moreover, using Monte-Carlo simulations, we attempt to find the most stable atomic arrangement for a truncated octahedron with equal Pt and Co compositions, and also we study its order-disorder phase transition.
+The downshift can be attributed to strain release on the icosahedral surface due to Co alloying.
+We introduced a simple empirical model to describe the role of Co alloying in the crossover for Co–Pt nanoparticles.
+With Metropolis Monte Carlo simulations, we additionally searched for the most stable atomic arrangement for a truncated octahedron with equal Pt and Co compositions, and also we studied its order–disorder phase transition.
+We validated the most stable configurations with a new highly scalable density functional theory code called SPARC.
-It is demonstrated that the most stable atom arrangement is not fully L1_0 ordered, but ordered in a distinct way.
-From the outermost shell to the center of a large Co-Pt truncated octahedron, the atomic arrangement follows a pattern: Pt -> Co -> L1_2(Pt_3Co) -> L1_2(PtCo_3) -> L1_0(PtCo) -> ... -> L1_0(PtCo).
+From the outermost shell to the center of a large Co–Pt truncated octahedron, the atomic arrangement follows a pattern: Pt → Co → L12(Pt3Co) → L12(PtCo3) → L10(PtCo) → ···
-Lastly, the order-disorder phase transition for a Co-Pt nanoparticle  exhibits a lower transition temperature and a smoother transition, compared to the bulk Co-Pt alloy.
+→ L10(PtCo).
+Lastly, the order–disorder phase
+transition for a Co–Pt nanoparticle exhibits a lower transition temperature and a smoother transition compared to the bulk Co–Pt alloy.

 <!-- arxiv preprint:  -->